Blood transfusion: Expansion

 In 1937 Bernard Fantus, director of therapeutics at the Cook County Hospital in Chicago, established the first hospital blood-bank in the United States.
 In setting up a hospital laboratory that preserved, refrigerated and stored donor blood, Fantus originated the term "blood bank".
 Within a few years, hospital and community blood-banks were established across the United States.
+Until the middle of World War II, the newly established US blood banks rejected African-American donors.
+During the war, Black people were allowed to donate blood, but the donated blood was labeled as being suitable only for transfusion into another person from the same race.

 Frederic Durán-Jordà fled to Britain in 1938 and worked with Dr Janet Vaughan at the Royal Postgraduate Medical School at Hammersmith Hospital to establish a system of national blood banks in London.
 With the outbreak of war appearing imminent in 1938, the War Office created the Army Blood Supply Depot (ABSD) in Bristol, headed by Lionel Whitby and in control of four large blood-depots around the country.
 British policy through the war was to supply military personnel with blood from centralized depots, in contrast to the approach taken by the Americans and Germans where troops at the front were bled to provide required blood.
 The British method proved more successful in adequately meeting all requirements, and over 700,000 donors were bled over the course of the war.
 This system evolved into the National Blood Transfusion Service established in 1946, the first national service to be implemented.

 Stories tell of Nazis in Eastern Europe during World War II using captive children as repeated involuntary blood-donors.